AUTHOR'S VIDEOS ON YOUTUBE

 What does it mean to be a Christian?
 It is supposed to be simple.
 Religion tends to make the life of a believer difficult, with obligations and responsibility."
 For centuries religion has made believing into theology and formalism.
 Such things were not meant to be.

 Jesus, Yeshua of Nazareth, did not come to found a religion.
 No, the Gospels tell of his identity as the Begotten Son of God whose purpose was to provide humanity with a transformative GIFT.
 This gift of REDEMPTION was promised and prefigured from Genesis on in the Old Covenant.
 This gift was prefigured in the Law, the Prophets and the Psalms promising redemption for a fallen and blighted humanity that would lift them from their fallen state to become redeemed as a NEW Spiritual CREATION.
 Today people have all kinds of notions about what it means to be a Christian?
 This is usually connected with the doctrinal teaching of Institutional Christian Sects commonly called denominations.

 Anyone who has ever entered a book store knows that there are thousands of books written to address the questions above.
 Hundreds of new books are written each year increasing the already glutted archive called RELIGION.
 The motivations of such writers mostly support traditional doctrines while only sharing a new understanding, but I guess the principal motivation is to add to the author's bank account.

-the world of sixty years ago, we are today continuously bombarded with
+the world of sixty years ago, today we are continuously bombarded

-music, imagery and stories that are an offense to morals of Christianity.
+with music, imagery and stories that are an offense to moral Christianity.

-congregants and often in doing so, move farther from the essentials
+congregants and often move farther from the essentials of the Gospel.

-of the Gospel.
-Today, tens of millions of nominal (religious) Christians
+Today, tens of millions of nominal (religious) Christians remain 'faithful

-remain 'faithful church goers,' but how many of them are passionately
+church goers,' but how many of them are passionately interested in

-interested in God?
-Few seek to know God without God personally drawing
+God?
+Few seek to know God without God personally drawing them by His

 worked to transform my own life.
 Knowing about God